ruthvik-bommena/ruthvik-bommena.github.io/_pages/experience.md

 #### **Engineering Intern**
 *Defence Research and Development Organisation (DRDO) – Hyderabad, India*
 May 2019 – Jul 2019
-  - Contributed to the fabrication process of a strategic defense system at the Research Centre Imarat (DR. APJ Abdul Kalam Complex).
+  - Contributed to the fabrication process of a strategic defense system at the Research Centre Imarat (Dr. APJ Abdul Kalam Complex).
   - Developed an innovative integration method for modular system components to ensure structural integrity and aerodynamic stability.
   - Gained hands-on experience with modular aerospace systems and non-destructive testing for structural verification.